paboyle/Grid/documentation/GridXcode/readme.md

 See Apple's [Xcode website][Xcode] for instructions on installing Xcode.

-Once Xcode is installed, install the Xcode command-line utilities using:

-    xcode-select --install

 ## 2. Set Grid environment variables

 To make sure we can share Xcode projects via git and have them work without requiring modification, we will define Grid environment variables.
 To make sure these environment variables will be available to the Xcode build system, issue the following shell command: